lopezpdvn/lopezpdvn.github.io/_drafts/notes-on-reverting-nexus-device-to-factory-image.md

 <ok message, not errors>
 {% endhighlight %}

-*This step will automatically wipe all device data*.
+*This step will wipe all device data*.
 Unlock bootloader with below command.
-Accept the disclaimer the device displays, then you will see the output shown below.
+Accept the disclaimer displayed, then you will see the output shown below.

 {% highlight bash %}
 $ fastboot oem unlock # Accept disclaimer